coolgpu/coolgpu_blog/_posts/2021-02-17-transposed_convolution.md

 <p align="center">
  <img src="{{ "/assets/images/Part3_Fig8_TC_P1_S2_2inCh_Distrib-animation.gif" | relative_url }}" style="border:solid; color:gray" width="600">
-<br>Figure 8 Animation of the mathmetical operation of the transposed convolution from distrbution view.
+<br>Figure 8 Animation of the mathematical operation of the transposed convolution from distrbution view.
 </p>

 <p>The fundamental idea is quite simple: from the perspective view of the \({tc\_input}\) elements, “I will distribute my value back to whichever elements in the conv_input contributed to me in the forward convolution process, with the weighting factors determined by the tc_kernel.”
 This is known as distribution view of transposed convolution.
 Straight-forward and fair.</p>